 The application submission and review process has been updated to an electronic format.
-Prior to submitting your completed Initial APP Certification Application, you must submit an Intent to Apply for Initial APP Certification form found on the PSCBW website.
-Select the checkbox at the bottom of the form for Intent to Apply for Initial APP Certification, then click Submit.
+Prior to submitting your completed Initial CPP Certification Application, you must submit an Intent to Apply for Initial CPP Certification form found on the PSCBW website.
+Select the checkbox at the bottom of the form for Intent to Apply for Initial CPP Certification, then click Submit.

 Once the PSCBW receives this form, a personal folder will be created in the Board's secure Google Drive.
 The primary personal folder will include subfolders where the individual forms of the application will be uploaded.
 Instructions are included as well.
-A link to the personal folder will be emailed to the applicant once it is created.
+A link to the personal folder will be emailed to you once it is created.

-Once you have uploaded all required documents for the Initial APP Certification Application to your personal folder, you must notify the Board that your completed application is ready to be reviewed.
+Once you have uploaded all required documents for Initial CPP Certification to your personal folder, you must notify the Board that your completed application is ready to be reviewed.
 The Board's review process could take between one to two months to process your application.
 Further documentation and/or clarification may be requested if any gaps are identified.
 This may result in a delay in processing your application.

-Expiration Dates & APP Renewals
+Expiration Dates & CPP Renewals

-Since the Board transitioned to expiration dates being on birth dates, the initial two-year APP certification period is calculated from the date the applicant notifies the Board that all application documents have been uploaded to their personal folder and their birth date in the second year.
-For example, when an Initial APP Application is approved by the PSCBW Board on 2/21/2023, and the applicant's birth date is 12/14, their expiration date will be on 12/14/2024.
+Since we have transitioned to expiration dates being on birth dates, the first CPP certification period is calculated from the initial date of certification (date when passed the IC&RC exam) and their birth date in the second year.
+For example, when an Initial CPP applicant has passed their exam on 2/21/2023, and their birth date is 12/14, their expiration date will be on 12/14/2024.
 This initial certification period is for only 22 months.
 Certification periods are a maximum of two years.
 If the expiration date would be on 12/14/2025, the certification period would exceed the two-year maximum.
 All subsequent renewal expiration dates will fall on birth dates every two years.

-The renewal process is designed to assist the APP in maintaining and expanding competence.
-APP credential holders are expected to submit their renewal materials at least 30 days prior to their expiration date.
-The PSCBW will strive to send a reminder to the CPP credential holder at the CPP's last known email address, 30 to 60 days prior to the expiration date of his/her APP certification.
+The renewal process is designed to assist the CPP in maintaining and expanding competence.
+CPP credential holders are expected to submit their renewal materials at least 30 days prior to their expiration date.
+The PSCBW will strive to send a reminder to the CPP credential holder at the CPP's last known email address, 30-60 days prior to the expiration date of his/her CPP certification.

-The renewal process follows the same steps as applying for initial APP certification.
-It begins with submitting an Intent to Apply for APP Renewal.
-A new personal folder with subfolders for the APP Renewal Application will be created on the secure PSCBW Google Drive.
-Applicants will receive an email with the link that gives them direct access to their new primary folder.
+The renewal process follows the same steps as applying for Initial CPP certification.
+It begins with submitting an Intent to Apply for CPP Renewal.
+A new personal folder with subfolders for CPP Renewal will be created on the secure PSCBW Google Drive.
+Applicants will receive an email with the link that gives them direct access to their primary folder.
 Instructions are included.
-Once all required documents have been uploaded and the applicant sends notification that their personal folder application upload is complete and is ready to begin the review process.
+Once all required documents have been uploaded and the applicant sends notification that their folder is complete, the review process begins.